ilyaizen/habistat/implementation-plan.md

 - [x] Configure Clerk environment variables in `.env`
 - [x] Create a custom `ClerkWrapper` component that:
   - [x] Only loads Clerk when user explicitly initiates sign-in/sign-up
-  - [ ] Handles offline mode gracefully
+  - [ ] ~~Deferred: Handles offline mode gracefully~~ (TODO)
-  - [ ] Manages the transition between anonymous and authenticated states
+  - [ ] 👉 Manages the transition between anonymous and authenticated states:
+	  - [ ] Simplify the whole "claim session" / sign-in/up process, the app flow should just get back authenticated and claimed to the dashboard, there is not supposed to be "pending" state.
+After authentication, make sure we are associated / migrated from the anonymous local-only session, we will later implement sync with Convex.
+	  - [ ] App flow testing does not make sense, perhaps delete it.
 - [x] Implement "Claim Session" button/flow:
   - [ ] Replace standard sign-up with "Claim Session" UI when in anonymous mode
   - [x] Hide claim button when already authenticated